aimms/documentation/webui/widget-options.rst

 .. image:: images/Annotations_view3.png
     :align: center

 Again, the string parameter used in the item text annotation attribute may have any name of your choice, so it is no longer intrinsically linked to the name of the original identifier.
 The specified string for the item text is currently only used by the Gantt chart widget in the AIMMS WebUI.
-For example, in case the item text string has a value like "Selected Time Interval" for some block in a timeline Gantt chart, this text will appear on the correspoding block in the Gantt chart widget:
+For example, in case the item text string has a value like "Selected Time Interval" for some block in a timeline Gantt chart, this text will appear on the corresponding block in the Gantt chart widget:

 .. image:: images/Annotations_view4_Gantt_text.png
     :align: center